franciskasara/maskrcnn-from-scratch/README.md

-# maskrcnn-from-scratch
-#### Building a maskrcnn from scratch using tensorflow and keras
+# Building a maskrcnn from scratch using tensorflow and keras

 ## Files:
 GenerateToyDataset_fromscratch.ipynb: script to generate toydataset using the masks, and LIDC-IDRI dataset.